 And here the absolute value of the Earth is accompanied by two other dimond-hard absolutes, perhaps the most powerful concerns of the modern age, Survival and Destruction.
 Think of any of the doomsday movies that have been released in recent decades: they all play on the nature of this human power.
 This is the dark side of the myth of The Land, the essential fear of apocalypse, an old anxiety re-born in the Anthropocene.

 If ever a very human condition needed sanctifying through myth and symbolic narrative, then it would be this one.
-It is a Destruction that gives no quarter, that lets out no light.
-But even so, Survival inherits the totality of meaning that is derived from the Earth.
+It is a new Destruction that gives no quarter, that lets out no light.
+But even so, as a result Survival inherits the totality of meaning that is derived from the Earth.
 Where this new Destruction is entropic silence, Survival is filled with the essence of life and, yes, even death — an intrinsic part of the greater, transforming cycle of life on Earth.
 Once again, our old friend Death becomes a potential source of wisdom, as many have already concluded.